Spanish mackerel - east coast monitoring

 Spanish mackerel (Scomberomorus commerson) are widely distributed around the northern Australian coastline.
 A separate biological (genetic) stock of this species exists on the east coast.
 Although it is an important recreational fish in Queensland and New South Wales, the majority of the commercial catch of this stock is taken from north Queensland, off the coast of Townsville.

 Biological monitoring of Spanish mackerel in Queensland commenced in 1999.
 The program focuses on collecting information on the length, sex and age of fish harvested by commercial and recreational fishers.
 Routine biological monitoring is conducted each year so that long-term trends in length, age and rate of total mortality can be monitored.

 Biological monitoring data are used for periodic stock assessments as well as used regularly, along with other data, for determining the exploitation status of the stock.
-Spanish mackerel on the east coast is currently assessed as sustainable.

 This factsheet provides results for Spanish mackerel monitoring on the east coast of Queensland, summarised by financial year to match the management cycle of the east coast commercial fishery.

 The size ranges of Spanish mackerel harvested by both commercial and recreational sectors are similar (Figure 1), with the majority of fish between 90 to 115 cm total length (TL).
 The largest fish sampled in 2015-16 was 183 cm (TL).
 It was caught by a recreational fisher off the beach on Fraser Island.